ekonda/kutana/docs/environment.rst

   optional parameters "peer_id" and "filename".

   - :class:`.VKController`: also accepts optional argument "doctype" that can be used to upload audio messages.
+You can pass uploaded photo as attachment to reply or send_message